 - Add cornstarch slurry and braise on low heat for 40 - 50 minutes or until the meat reaches a tenderness to your liking.
 Add some more water if the sauce gets too thick and you want to continue braising.

-- When the meat is tender and the sauce has a thick consistency, remove from heat and add to bowl and set it aside to cool to room temperature.
+- When the meat is tender and the sauce has a thick consistency, remove from heat and add to a bowl.
+Set it aside and cool to room temperature.
 About 1 hour.

 Make Bun Dough